Common Language Runtime (CLR) in .NET Framework:

 CLR in .NET Framework will execute all programming language’s data types.
-This is possible because CLR having its own data types which are common to all programming languages.
+This is possible because CLR has its own data types which are common to all programming languages.
 At the time of compilation, all language-specific data types are converted into CLR’s data type.
 This data type system of CLR is common to all .NET Supported Programming languages and this is known as the Common Type System (CTS).

 CLS (Common Language Specification) in .NET Framework:

 In the next article, I am going to discuss the .NET Program Execution process.
 Here, in this article, I try to explain the Common Language Runtime (CLR) in C#.NET Framework.
 I hope you enjoy this CLR in C# article.